-Qualified institutions and local zone administrators have their own goals for participating in the RISE Zone Program and face unique challenges, thus a cookie-cutter approach may not be ise Zone Tax Credit the best option for the program.
+Qualified institutions and local zone administrators have their own goals for participating in the RISE Zone Program and face unique challenges, thus a cookie-cutter approach may not be the best option for the program.
 The employment tax credit and property tax credit may not be the most effective tools to help zone administrators achieve their objectives.